2018 Qingdao SCO summit: Heads of State Council Meeting

 At about 11:00 a.m. on June 10, 2018, the 18th meeting of the Council of Heads of State of the Shanghai Cooperation Organization was held at the Qingdao International Conference Center.
 Leaders of SCO member states, heads of permanent institutions, leaders of observer states, and heads of international organizations such as the United Nations attended the meeting.

 The parties exchanged views on the current status, tasks and prospects of the SCO's development, coordinated positions and reached consensus on major international and regional issues, and expressed their willingness to continue to follow the " Shanghai Spirit ", continuously consolidate practical cooperation in the political, security, economic, cultural and other fields, improve the global economic governance system, consolidate and develop the multilateral trading system, resolve regional hot issues within the framework of international law, and promote the building of a community with a shared future for mankind.

 After the meeting, a press release was issued and the leaders of the member states signed the Qingdao Declaration.

 Welcome Dinner

 On the evening of June 9, Xi Jinping held a welcome dinner in the banquet hall of Qingdao International Conference Center (Olympic Sailing Theater).
 The dishes served at the dinner were mainly Confucius Mansion cuisine from Shandong cuisine, with a selection of four dishes and one soup, including Confucius Mansion Yipin Bazhen Soup, Confucius Mansion Fried Fish, Confucius Mansion Fairy Duck, Confucius Mansion Braised Beef Ribs and Confucius Mansion Vegetables.
 The tableware used in the dinner was designed with the main elements of the Qilu "Haidai Culture" with the themes of Mount Tai, auspicious clouds and the sea, reflecting the tolerance, openness and profoundness of Qilu culture represented by Haidai culture.
 Some media said that in order to respect the dietary habits of the leaders of the participating countries, all dishes were halal cuisine.
-However, alcoholic beverages were also provided at the dinner, and Xi Jinping also delivered a toast at the dinner.
+However, alcoholic beverages were also provided, and Xi Jinping delivered a toast.